-- Obtain, provide and/or arrange for victims to receive case specific information which they may request under sections 6 and 7 VOCA. - Provide information about the criminal justice system process, and roles of key parties - Assist victims to engage with justice system personnel (e.g. police, Crown counsel) - Arrange, facilitate and/or accompany victims to meetings with criminal justice system personnel (e.g. police, Crown counsel, corrections staff) - · Support and prepare victims for the criminal court process, including: - o Review with victims whether they may require testimonial accommodations - Initiate conversations with Crown counsel regarding victims' participation in the court process, including, if appropriate, exploration of testimonial accommodation - Prepare victim for possible emotional responses to court proceedings and/or testifying - Provide victim with court orientation by providing a courthouse tour, reviewing court room protocol, or providing public education materials - Provide victims with information regarding options for travel expenses to court and assist with facilitating these processes and arrangements - Accompany victim to court and provide related emotional and practical assistance - Provide information about and assistance with Victim Impact Statements - Provide support to the victim upon conclusion of the case, ensuring victim is aware of and understands the outcome, and has access to necessary follow-up resources including registration for victim notification where appropriate and referral to other community supports where needed.
+- Provide information to victims about their rights under the Victims of Crime Act (VOCA) - Obtain, provide and/or arrange for victims to receive case specific information which they may request under sections 6 and 7 VOCA. - Provide information about the criminal justice system process, and roles of key parties - Assist victims to engage with justice system personnel (e.g. police, Crown counsel) - Arrange, facilitate and/or accompany victims to meetings with criminal justice system personnel (e.g. police, Crown counsel, corrections staff) - · Support and prepare victims for the criminal court process, including: - Review with victims whether they may require testimonial accommodations - Initiate conversations with Crown counsel regarding victims' participation in the court process, including, if appropriate, exploration of testimonial accommodation - Prepare victim for possible emotional responses to court proceedings and/or testifying - Provide victim with court orientation by providing a courthouse tour, reviewing court room protocol, or providing public education materials - Provide victims with information regarding options for travel expenses to court and assist with facilitating these processes and arrangements - Accompany victim to court and provide related emotional and practical assistance - Provide information about and assistance with Victim Impact Statements - Provide support to the victim upon conclusion of the case, ensuring victim is aware of and understands the outcome, and has access to necessary follow-up resources including registration for victim notification where appropriate and referral to other community supports where needed.

-- Upon initial contact with victim, assess, identify and address victim's immediate and emergency safety needs - Develop and continue to update safety plan with victim including coordination with community and criminal justice system partners where appropriate - Provide general safety and crime prevention information and referrals to community resources
+- Upon initial contact with victim, assess, identify and address victim's immediate and emergency safety needs - Develop and continue to update safety plan with victim including coordination with community and criminal justice system partners where appropriate